999Fritsch/999Fritsch/README.md

-# Greetings! 👋 I'm Filip Fritsch
+# Greetings! 👋 I'm Filip

 Dedicated to the realm of Artificial Intelligence, I find profound joy in crafting Python applications to streamline daily operations and immerse myself in the exploration of emerging technologies.